awsdocs/amazon-glacier-developer-guide/doc_source/retrieving-vault-inventory-sdk-dotnet.md

 1. Initiate an inventory retrieval job by executing the `InitiateJob` method\.

    You provide job information in an `InitiateJobRequest` object\.
-Amazon Glacier returns a job ID in response\.
+Amazon S3 Glacier \(Glacier\) returns a job ID in response\.
 The response is available in an instance of the `InitiateJobResponse` class\.

    ```
    AmazonGlacierClient client;